Is The 2004 NFL QB Draft Class The Best Ever?

 It came in the aftermath of the 2003 AFC Championship Game when the Colts lost 20-7 to New England.
 NFL and media darling Peyton Manning and the Colts, accused the Patriots of abusing the 5 yard chuck rule.
 This led to talks throughout Super Bowl week as the Patriots prepared to play the Carolina Panthers that the league would crack down on defensive holding / illegal chucks.

 Don’t know if it had an affect but Super Bowl XXXVIII was the first league championship game in history with both teams scoring 3 times in the 4th quarter.
-Fireworks galore.
+Fireworks galore with 5 touchdowns scored.
 As the 2004 season approached the league was still talking about re-emphasizing the 5 yard chuck rule and yardage and points rang up in the ensuing years.
 In fact 2004 was the year Peyton Manning broke Marino’s single season TD record with 49.
 Did you know in his 6 previous seasons he hadn’t been within 15 TDs of Marino’s former record of 48??
+He hasn’t approached a TD total like that since.
 Take a look: Manning

 In 2003, only Peyton Manning and Trent Green crossed the 4,000 yard threshold.
 Then 5 quarterbacks crossed the mark in 2004.
 Now we’re up to possibly 10??